wp-plugins/video-thumbnails/readme.txt

 Tags: Video, YouTube, Vimeo, Blip.tv, Justin.tv, Thumbnails Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.5
+Stable tag: 1.6

 Video Thumbnails simplifies the process of automatically displaying video thumbnails in your WordPress template.

 == Description ==

 Video Thumbnails makes it easy to automatically display video thumbnails in your template.
-This plugin will find the first video in your post, find the thumbnail, and can then save the video thumbnail to your media library.
-There's even an option to automatically set this as the featured image!
+When you publish a post, this plugin will find the first video embedded and locate the thumbnail for you.
+Thumbnails can be saved to your media library and set as a featured image automatically.
+There's even support for custom post types!

 Video Thumbnails currently supports these video services: